Things we may not know

 It is a personal call for each couple and their circumstances about disclosing that they are having a baby.
 It would certainly be helpful though to be aware of the above consequences before making that decision.

-The lead to a change of how the public responds when a miscarriage occurs i.e. the fact that; 1 in 4 babies are lost before 20 weeks, 70% are from chromosomal abnormalities (either of the partners chromosomes can contribute so the blame is not automatically the burden of women) and that the subsequent shock and natural, normal grief experienced, all needs to be explained and validated by medical professionals before it is generally accepted by the public.
+The lead to a change of how the public responds when a miscarriage occurs could be helped immensely by medical professionals.
+Explaining facts for example, that 1 in 4 babies are lost before 20 weeks and 70% are from chromosomal abnormalities (either of the partners chromosomes can contribute so the blame is not automatically the burden of women) could assist in understanding.
+The subsequent shock and natural, normal grief experienced, all needs to be explained and validated by medical professionals before it is generally accepted by the public.
 So many belief symptoms around when the baby’s spirit comes into the body will always hamper a finite answer though for many whether the baby was a real baby, with the probable exception of the parents.

 Our support group formed because of the reality of 1 in 4 pregnancies being lost to miscarriage and the lack of information about how impactful that could be on a couple and those surrounding them.